silastittes/rdmc/README.md

 devtools::install_github('silastittes/rdmc')
 ```

-*NOTE*: I have made several updates to the package compared to the version currently available on BioXiv.
+*NOTE*: I have made several updates to the package since it's initial release.
 If you need to use the older version for some reason, please modify the above installation to:

 ```
 devtools::install_github('silastittes/rdmc', ref = 'ginv')
 ```

-The output from the two versions should be the same, but the master version is faster and has much better function documentation.
+The output from the two versions should be the same, but the current master version is faster and has much better function documentation.

 ## Usage